ansonj/LaTeX-rake-prototype/readme.md

 - Add [`subfiles` support](https://en.wikibooks.org/wiki/LaTeX/Modular_Documents#Separate_compilation_of_child_documents) for separate compilation of individual document sections
 - Add `$use_bibtex` option to top of rakefile so you can easily turn it off if desired (?)
     - Don't create tasks if the flag is `false`
+- Add watchr?
+    - The reason not to is that, at least on my system, rerunning LaTeX when the PDF is open in Preview destroys Preview's scroll position.
+If you're referencing the PDF when writing TeX, this would be annoying.
+    - But, it would help check for errors in your syntax, etc.
+    - Maybe add something like `rake w` to toggle... if there's an easy way to see if it's currently watching or not.